25 Weird Cat Facts That Will Blow Your Mind

 19. They Can Drink Without Spilling

-Cats lap water so precisely that they barely make a mess.
-Their tongues create a perfect balance of gravity and inertia to draw liquid into their mouths.
+Cats drink water so carefully that the make very little mess.
+This is accomplished cats creating a perfect combination of gravity and inertia to pull the liquid in.

 20. Catnip Sensitivity is Hereditary

-Not all cats respond to catnip.
-Whether or not a cat enjoys the herb is determined by genetics.
-If both parents react to catnip, there’s a 75% chance their kittens will too.
+Not all felines react the same to catnip.
+Whether or not an individual cat responds is determined by their genes, thus making it a genetic trait.
+If a cat’s parents react to catnip, there’s a 75% probability that they too will respond.

-25. Cats Were Illegal to Kill in Ancient Egypt
+25. The Killing of Cats was Prohibited in Ancient Egypt

 EXTRA: